ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 mysql>  SELECT * FROM example_database.todo_list;
 ```

-* You will see the following output.
+* You will see the following output:

 ![select from](./images/6.%20SELECT%20FROM.png)